 Part 2: There is some calcium deposit on the bottom of the glass containing the cockle and the small sea shell.
-The shell of the razor shell has clearly become more fragile.
+Some shells lose their shiny surface, some lose colour and some become more fragile.

-The shells are made of Calcium Carbonate (CaCO2).
+The shells are made of Calcium Carbonate (CaCO3).